top of page

 At Emereau, each grade level will be considered a Learning Community.
 Classes of 20-22 students will experience multiple learning spaces in physical locations which foster student learning.
 Included are Collaboration Spaces, (4-6 students) Think Spaces, (1-3 students) and Impart Spaces.
 (2-22 students) Students and teachers gather depending on the learning project or task.
 The form of the space follows the function – allowing for spaces for individual study, group collaboration, or large (20-22) group instruction.
 The design of the learning environment is based on research regarding the ways children and adults learn in today’s world.

-While technology will be evident in the K-5 learning environment, increased instructional technology or blended learning will be evident in the Middle and Upper Schools as well.
+While technology will be evident in the K-5 learning environment, increased instructional technology or blended learning will be evident in the Middle School as well.
 Middle School classes, (20-22 students) will include integrated and thematic units, and collaborative group study with increasing evidence of investigation and innovation.
-The Upper School (6-24 students) will reflect classes sizes based on the course and increase blended learning opportunities.

 Emereau will provide a MakerSpace for students as outlined in Make Space: How to Set the Stage for Creative Collaboration (Doorley, S., Witthoft, S.) A MakerSpace, more than a science lab, computer lab or art room, contains elements found in all of these places.
 Diverse activities are critical to the design and exploration process, and they are what set MakerSpaces apart from a specific subject lab.

 bottom of page